How to apply

 Rotation/split opportunities: Some of our summer associates are selected to spend some time working in one of our overseas offices while others split their time between New York and Washington DC or Northern California.
 Additionally, some summer associates have had the opportunity to travel on a client matter.

 Our New York office is the firm’s largest, with a comprehensive range of corporate, litigation and tax practice areas.
 Our strong presence in this global financial center has been cultivated over decades, and the firm and its lawyers are ingrained in the city’s major business sectors and financial markets.

 Our Washington DC office’s key practices – white collar government investigations, financial institutions (focusing on trading and markets and bank regulatory advice), antitrust and competition, and national security – are active in areas as diverse as government investigations, the regulatory and enforcement aspects of mergers and acquisitions, and the impact and implementation of financial regulations and reforms.

-Our Northern California office is the base for service to our West Coast clients.
-Our practices reflect the firm’s traditional strengths in advisory, transactional and litigation work (including IP litigation), combined with a focus on the distinct needs of technology and life sciences companies.
+Our Northern California office reflects the firm’s traditional strengths in advisory and transactional practices (including capital markets and M&A) as well as litigation (including both commercial and IP litigation).
+We serve clients nationwide and around the globe, with a special focus on the West Coast and the distinct needs of technology and life sciences companies.
 Our office is located in Menlo Park and we have a large workspace in central San Francisco for lawyers who prefer to work in the city.

 How are assignments distributed during the summer program?

-Work assignments are made through two full-time summer associate coordinators (one litigation and one corporate associate) who take leave from their regular practice to plan and run the summer program.
+Work assignments are made through the full-time summer coordinators (in litigation and corporate) who take leave from their regular practice to plan and run the summer program.
 There is no rigid assignment or rotation system for summer associates.
 The summer coordinators work to provide summer associates with assignments in their principal areas of interest.

 How much partner contact is there?
 Are partners accessible?